 If you are considering switching insurance companies, and have been loss

-free with your current company for a while, you will want to consider
+free with your current company for a while, calculate in any future longevity

-you in the future.
+discounts.
 Many companies offer renewal discounts each year.
+Some offer

-Some give discounts of five to 10 percent for three years of coverage without an at-fault
+five to 10 percent discounts for three years of coverage without an at-fault

-accident and may increase the discount at six years and nine
+accident, and may increase the discount at six years and nine years.

-but a discount of 30 percent for both cars is typical.
+with them.
+Discounts vary, but 30 percent for both cars is typical.

 Many insurance companies also offer lower rates if you insure both your